Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 The brain needs time to receive and respond to chemical messages that the body is taking in food in order to send the “stop” signal.

-Chewing slowly helps you take in less overall calories while stimulating production of hormones associated with weight loss.
+Chewing slowly helps you take in less overall calories while stimulating the production of hormones associated with weight loss.
 (7)

 5. Cut refined carb consumption